 The trust state that their ‘charitable aim is to improve the conditions of life for the people living in our area of benefit.’
 As well as the trust’s frequent fundraising and volunteering opportunities, the Central Street Cafe are responsible for funding delicious, healthy and high-quality meals that feed hundreds of the elderly in Islington each year through directing all of their profits to the cause.

 So head over to their welcoming door from 9 am to smell the fresh aromatic smell of a ‘coffee with a cause.’
 For further details on their menu and great work, head over to http://www.centralstreetcafe.london/

 Good Hope Cafe

-Good Hope are a chain of three cafe’s found within London which were opened by the charity ‘For Jimmy’.
+Good Hope is a chain of three cafes found within London which were opened by the charity ‘For Jimmy’.

 With belief that the government and police can not tackle this alone, The charity was launched in order to tackle issues of violence, confrontation and anger within young people and believes this involves ‘’early intervention, education and engagement with young people and their communities.’’

-The cafe’s were initially opened to raise money for the charity who offer Safe Haven Programme’s involving six half day workshops, safety conferences, talks for change made by Jimmy’s parents Barry and his wife, Margaret Mizen and much more.
-As well as the charity’s great work aiming to inspire young people to make their communities safer, the Cafe’s now offer training opportunities and work experience to young people.
-Partnered with Drumbeat School and ASD services, the cafe’s are able provide a personalised and supportive environment for young people with Autism to gain experience in a workplace and to acquire a set of important skills.
+The cafes were initially opened to raise money for the charity who offer Safe Haven Programme’s involving six half-day workshops, safety conferences, talks for change made by Jimmy’s parents Barry and his wife, Margaret Mizen and much more.
+As well as the charity’s great work aiming to inspire young people to make their communities safer, the Cafes now offer training opportunities and work experience to young people.
+Partnered with Drumbeat School and ASD services, the cafes are able to provide a personalised and supportive environment for young people with Autism to gain experience in a workplace and to acquire a set of important skills.